wikimedia/eventmetrics/README.md

 The application currently is running on WMF's Toolforge environment at https://tools.wmflabs.org/grantmetrics

-You'll need to run deploy cammands in the bash shell for the Kubernetes container:
+You'll need to run deploy commands in the bash shell for the Kubernetes container:

 * `webservice --backend=kubernetes php7.2 shell`
 * `sh deploy.sh`